aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A cynic is only a frustrated optimist.
+> 🥠 Some fortune cookies contain no fortune.

-Last update: Tue Jul 15 05:15:54 2025
+Last update: Wed Jul 16 05:17:11 2025

 ### Let's play! 🎮